GovTechSG/TechBiz-Documentation/invite-users.md

 > - Username can contain alphanumeric characters, '_', ’ ‘, '-', or '.'.
 > - Two consecutive '.' is not allowed.

-3. Open the downloaded xlsx file, specify the required details and save the file.
+3. Open the downloaded .xlsx file extension, specify the required details and save the file.

 4. In **Upload user list** section, select **Choose a file**.